campaign Categories

 This category recognises outstanding leadership and excellence from a brand-side chief marketing officer/head of marketing unit or marketing leader who has made a significant impact to their brand’s overall advertising/marketing output.

-Entrants can nominate themselves or others; and they should show achievements against objectives, and evidence of business impact in the following areas within the eligibility period:
+Entrants can nominate themselves or others.
+They should show achievements against objectives, and evidence of business impact in the following areas within the eligibility period:

 - Creativity, innovation, and the ability to pivot quickly and effectively.